bzm10/ColorKit/README.md

 # Convert RGB to CMYK
 cmyk_color = ck.rgb_to_cmyk((255, 0, 0))
 rgb_color = ck.cmyk_to_rgb((0, 1, 1, 0))

+# You can also specify the decimal places for the returned values. as the second argument.
+# NOTE: You can only specify the decimal places for colors converting from RGB to another color space.
+hsl_color = ck.rgb_to_xyz((255, 0, 0), 2)
+# Output: (41.24, 21.26, 1.93)

 ```

 ## You can use the same approach for the following color spaces: